Cash Receipting Policy & Related Procedures

 Cash receipts must either be recorded on a cash register or by using pre-numbered University Cash Receipt Forms.
 Exceptions are granted for collections from coin machines, copiers, and student activities where receipts are not feasible (a copy of the daily settlement must be provided).
 Departments using cash registers should record all cash transactions on the cash register, as such.
 Cash Receipts must be used in numerical sequence, and all copies of any voided Cash Receipts are to be sent to the Cashiers' Office, Box 842506.

 A Deposit/Receipt form is used to deposit cash collections with the Cashiers’ Office.
+The appropriate Banner index (org code) and account must be included on the deposit receipt form.
+If you do not have this information, contact your fiscal administrator or Treasury Reporting for assistance.
 The Cash Receipt numbers used should be listed on the Deposit/Receipt form; if they are too numerous to list, indicate only the beginning and ending cash receipt numbers used.
 Voided Cash Receipts and, if applicable, the beginning and ending cash register transaction numbers should also be listed on the Deposit/Receipt form.
 An adding machine tape showing the total of the Cash Receipts is to be included with the deposit.
 If a cash register is used, a Daily Cash Settlement Report and the cash register total (Z) tape must be attached.
 The approving officer should not sign the Deposit/Receipt form unless the total of the Cash Receipts equals the total on the Deposit/Receipt form.
-A photo copy of the Deposit/Receipt form is retained in the department for reconciliation purposes.
+A photocopy of the Deposit/Receipt form is retained in the department for reconciliation purposes.
 Once the deposit has been processed at the Cashiers' Office, a receipt is to be given to the employee responsible for reconciling the deposits and Cash Receipts.
 The amount validated by the Cashiers must agree with the amount on photo-copy of the Deposit/Receipt form.
 All noted differences are to be immediately reported to the fiscal administrator and/or department head and the Manager of Cashiering Operations.

 A separation of duties must be maintained for the receipting of cash.
 The employee receiving the cash and preparing the Cash Receipt should prepare and sign the Deposit/Receipt form.
 The department head, or other designated employee in the department, must verify, approve by signature and date the Deposit/Receipt form.
 The preparer and the department head approver cannot be the same person.